kleinbottle/swanlotus/content/blogs/pattern-matching-in-bash/pattern-matching-in-bash.md

 ## Parsing filenames

-A fully qualified filename consists of a `path`, a `basename`, and a file `extension`.
+A fully qualified filename consists of a `path`, a `basename`, and an `extension`.
 While not all filenames are encountered in their full glory, it helps to decompose any given filename into its constituent parts to help with housekeeping functions on a machine running `bash`---for example, to facilitate searching, sorting and other file-related functions.

 ### Extended globbing

-_Globbing_ is the unflattering term---abbreviation for _global_---used to denote an operation to extract files satisfying certain conditions [@glob2023].
+[_Globbing_](https://en.wikipedia.org/w/index.php?title=Glob_(programming)&oldid=1133836865) is the unflattering term---an abbreviation for _global_---used to denote an operation to extract files satisfying certain conditions [@glob2023].
 It is applicable also to the `bash` command line.
 For our purposes, it is useful and sometimes mandatory to set `shopt -s extglob` after the [shebang](https://en.wikipedia.org/wiki/Shebang_(Unix)) line.

 ### A canonical filename

 A canonical filename will comprise these components:

 a.  a _path_ with the forward slash `/` as the separator between elements denoting the path;
-a.  a filename comprising a _basename_ which appears immediately after the _last_ `/` character;
+a.  a filename comprising a _basename_ which appears immediately after the _last_ `/` character; and
 a.  a _file extension_ that occurs after the basename immediately after a `.` or period character.

 `/my_path/is/quite/long/basename.ext` is a canonical filename where the abovenamed elements are as follows: